viperfx07/boilerplatev-bootstrap/README.md

 #BoilerplateV
 An extensive HTML5 framework for building robust web sites utilising [Jade](http://jade-lang.com/), SCSS/PostCSS with [Gulp](http://gulpjs.com).
 The boilerplate is based on [Yeogurt Generator](https://github.com/larsonjj/generator-yeogurt).
 The difference is, instead of Browserify, it uses Webpack.
-By default, it uses Foundation.
-For Boostrap lovers, you can checkout the [**boilerplate**](https://github.com/viperfx07/boilerplatev/tree/feature/bootstrap) feature branch.

 >Notes:
 >